-Perspectives on Augmentative and Alternative Communication is the SIG's online publication, published by ASHA with HighWire Press.
+Perspectives on Augmentative and Alternative Communication is the SIG's online publication.
 Perspectives is published four times annually, in April, June, September, and December.
 SIG 12's Perspectives issues are offered for self-study to earn CEUs.
 Perspectives on Augmentative and Alternative Communication features:

 - News of SIG activities

 - The latest on research and clinical topics

 - Coverage of current professional, practice, and legislative and regulatory issues

 SIGs sponsor live online chats.
 These events feature topic experts who answer questions from the audience.
 All ASHA and NSSLHA members may attend.
 Live online chats are not eligible for CEUs.
 Archived chats can be accessed online.

 - The SIG sponsors a Short Course and a seminar at the annual ASHA Convention.